Jobhdez/jobhdez.github.io/about.md

 - [LLVM](https://github.com/llvm/llvm-project)

-compiler infrastracture that enables you to build concrete compilers.
+compiler infrastructure that enables you to build concrete compilers.
 LLVM is used by Google, Apple, Nvidia and many other companies.
-You can see my patches [here](https://github.com/llvm/llvm-project/commits?author=Jobhdez)
+You can see my patches [here](https://github.com/llvm/llvm-project/commits?author=Jobhdez).

 - [x86 compiler](https://github.com/Jobhdez/pyhs)